nehadimri1991/doc_test/docs/guide/defining_an_energy_network.rst

 The second and the third parameters tSH and tDHW define the temperatures for space heating and domestic hot water production, respectively.

-Once the 'network' object has been created, the next step then is to build the model from an input excel file which defines different components which constitute the model, how they are connected and their associated parameters::
+Once the ``network`` object has been created, the next step then is to build the model from an input excel file which defines different components which constitute the model, how they are connected and their associated parameters::

     network.setFromExcel(inputExcelFilePath, numberOfBuildings, clusterSize, opt)

-'inputExcelFilePath' gives the path of the excel input file. 'numberofBuildings' is an integer parameter specifying the number of buildings defined in the excel file.
+``inputExcelFilePath`` gives the path of the excel input file. ``numberofBuildings`` is an integer parameter specifying the number of buildings defined in the excel file.
 The last two parameters clusterSize and opt are optional.
-The 'opt' parameter could be either 'costs' (default value) or 'env' depending on which criteria should be optimized.
-The 'clusterSize' parameter is used to provide a selected number of days which could be assumed representative of the entire time range.
+The ``opt`` parameter could be either ``'costs'`` (default value) or ``'env'`` depending on which criteria should be optimized.
+The ``clusterSize`` parameter is used to provide a selected number of days which could be assumed representative of the entire time range.
 For example: two typical days could be selected to model the entire year, which could represent two clusters summer and winter.
 This would improve the optimization speed.
 If not given during the function call, the default value of the clusterSize parameter assumes no day clusters.
 This parameter is described further in